 I was trying to print some photos on photo-printing websites and was extremely annoyed that they (Shutterly, NationsPhotoLab, etc) will happily try to print a photo in any aspect ratio you choose, but will mindlessly crop the photo to that size and refuse to let you fit the whole thing in the frame.
 It’s a perfectly reasonably request to print an 8x8 photo on 8x10 paper with blank space around it!
 And yet somehow it is hard.
 (Although it generally looks better to mount it with matboard).

-Indeed, I made this blog for myself basically in order to ‘save some work’, to stave off the feeling that I had produced nothing in my free time, at a time when I was spending each day dredging up obscure math papers and obsessively musing over leftover confusions from undergraduate physics, with little to show for it.
+Indeed, I originally made this blog for myself basically in order to ‘save my work’, to stave off the feeling that I had produced nothing in my free time, at a time when I was spending each unemployed day dredging up obscure math papers and musing obessively over leftover confusions from undergraduate physics, with little to show for it.
 This isn’t that kind of work, but it still seems more likely to end up mattering again if I write about it here, so I am.